Grid diagrams and Heegaard Floer invariants: Enhanced domains of holomorphic polygons

 If we are given the domain of a holomorphic quadrilateral (for instance, the shaded one in Figure~\ref{fig:local}), at most of the intersection points the alternating sum of nearby multiplicities is zero.
 The only exceptions are the four bulleted points in the figure, which correspond to the vertices of the quadrilateral, and where the alternating sum of nearby multiplicities is $\pm 1$.
 (At the central intersection between an alpha and an original beta curve, there may not be a vertex and the alternating sum of the multiplicities may be~$0$.)
 If $u_j$, $v_j$, and $w_j$ are the multiplicities in the regions indicated in Figure~\ref{fig:local}, by adding up suitable such relations between local multiplicities, we obtain

 as desired.
 The proof in the $\epsilon_j = 1$ case, or for other values of $k$, is similar. \end {proof}

-Note that an enhanced domain $E=(D, \epsilon, \rho)$ is determined by its initial point~$\x$ and final point $\tilde \y = U_1^{N_1} \cdots U_n^{N_n} \cdot (\y, \epsilon)$ up to the addition to~$D$ of linear combinations of {\em periodic domains} of the following form: \begin {itemize} \item A column minus the row containing the same $O_i$; \item A column containing one of the $O_{i_j}$'s used for destabilization. \end {itemize}
+\begin{definition} We say that two enhanced domains $E=(D, \epsilon, \rho)$ and $E'=(D', \epsilon', \rho')$ are {\em equivalent} if $\epsilon=\epsilon'$, $\rho=\rho'$, and the difference $D-D'$ is a linear combination of periodic domains of the following three types: \begin {enumerate}[(a)] \item A column minus the row containing the same free $O_i$; \item The sum of the columns supporting a link component $L_i \subseteq L$, minus the sum of the rows supporting the same $L_i$; \item A column containing one of the $O_{i_j}$'s used for destabilization. \end {enumerate} \end{definition}

-When we add a column of the latter type, the total multiplicity $t_j$ (and hence also the fake multiplicity $f_j$) increase by $1$.
-The real multiplicity $\rho_j$ does not change.
+\begin{remark} Adding a periodic domain of type (c) (a column containing some $O_{i_j}$) makes the total multiplicity $t_j$ (and hence also the fake multiplicity $f_j$) increase by $1$.
+The real multiplicity $\rho_j$ does not change. \end{remark}